The Research Institute | Western Oregon University

 Commitment to Equity

-As we continue our journey toward creating a more equitable and inclusive organization, TRI remains committed to ongoing learning, growth, and action.
-Together, we are dedicated to creating a future where our work is guided by equity, diversity is embraced, and inclusion serves as the foundation of our collective success.
+TRI is committed to building a future where our work is guided by equity, diversity is embraced, and inclusion serves as the foundation of our collective success.

 The Center on Workforce and System Development works to develop, partner and engage with communities to support our early learning system through technical assistance and system implementation.